jadecobra/python_tdd_exercises/source/hatches.rst

 * better comparison skills (your ability to spot the difference will grow)
 * daily 1 on 1 with me in a group with 4 other Python PUMPERS like you to crush your Python pain
 * access to a growing WhatsApp community of people like you who have gone through or are going through the course
+* someone with Python experience to help along the way

 *********************************************************************************
 what is next?